florentpoujol/Daneel/readme.md

     function Behavior:OnTriggerStayAndActionButtonJustReleased(trigger)
         print("The 'Action' button was just released while the gameObject of name '"..self.gameObject.name.."' is inside the trigger of name '"..trigger.gameObject.name.."'.") end
-    -- this function is super handy to allow the user to do stuffs while near an object (like a door) :
+    -- a typical use for this is any mechanism that the player can use if he is close enought and press a key

 ## Mouse messages